 Soft boots that are warm are great for younger babies that will be sitting in the stroller or carrier.
 These warm MEC Toaster Booties well help keep those toes warm and also work great for camping.
 We have had some success with the Sorel Toddler Snow Commander Boot for our 3 year old and have heard mixed opinions from parents that either really liked them for their early walkers or found they were a little too clunky.

 Since I have struggled to find winter boots that I love for my girls I reached out to a friend up in Alaska.

 Sarah Murdock from the blog North Country Littles recommends these winter boots from Lily and Jack for early walkers and when the temperature is around -6/20F.
 For colder temperatures she recommends Weather Spirits Boots .

 Optional Winter Gear:

-A foot muff, like this Skip Hop 3-season footmuff, can keep a baby under 12 months warm and cozy while sleeping in the stroller.
+A foot muff, like this Skip Hop 3-season footmuff, or the MEC down filled troller bag, can keep a baby under 12 months warm and cozy while sleeping in the stroller.
 Another option that outdoor moms have started doing is to buy a down packable throw like the Double Black Diamond Packable Throw and tuck in and around the baby in the stroller.
 Just make sure to monitor that the throw is not covering the babies face and use at your own risk.

 For carrying a baby in a carrier this BellyFit Jacket Extender attaches to your jacket to keep both you and your baby warm.
 This insert also works with a growing pregnancy belly without the need to buy a maternity jacket.